Backup and Disaster Recovery Strategy

 │ LAYER 2: DAILY LOGICAL BACKUPS (OUR CONTROL - PRIMARY SAFETY) │

-│ - Versioned and immutable (cannot be deleted/modified) │
+│ - Versioned and immutable (S3 Object Lock COMPLIANCE mode) │

 │ - Format: Custom PostgreSQL dump (compressed) │